pcraster/pcraster/documentation/modflow/usage.rst

 The DIS, BAS, BCF and a solver package must be set in the initial section of a script.
 Stress packages (RIV, DRN, RCH and WEL) can be activated and modified in the dynamic section.

-The differences of Python operations to the PCRcalc syntax is minimal and therefor only brief explained: The Python extension operations have the same name and take the same arguments as the PCRcalc operations.
+The differences of Python operations to the PCRcalc syntax is minimal and therefore only brief explained: The Python extension operations have the same name and take the same arguments as the PCRcalc operations.
 Setting for example boundary values in Python is done by

 .. code-block:: python